openemr/openemr/ccdaservice/README.md

 # About
 This module/service will provide the necessary template engine to create a Patient Summary CCD.
-CCD's can be generated from Patient Portal Two or the Carecoordination Module.
+CCD's can be generated from the Onsite Patient Portal or the Carecoordination Module.
 ## Prepare
 * If not already completed, you must install/initialize the CCM features by going to the Modules->Manage Modules top menu then click Unregistered tab and install the necessary components.
 * The Carecoordination module setting for Mirth IP must be set to localhost.
 Menu item: Modules->Manage Modules click in Carecoordination Config, the settings tab.
 Also add any other appropriate settings like granting Access Control for the appropriate users.
 Menu item: Modules->Manage Modules->Access Control->General->Care Coordination.